florishafkenscheid/belt/README.md

 > This was heavily inspired by abucnasty's work.
 > I wanted to make a more universal, cross-platform version of the existing ps1 script.

-BELT is a wrapper for the `factorio --benchmark` command, to make it more user friendly, more efficient to use, and to generate templated markdown files with the gotten data.
+BELT is a wrapper for the `factorio --benchmark` command, to make it more user friendly, more efficient to use, and to generate templated handlebars files with the gotten data.

 ## Features
 - [ ] **Benchmarking** - Benchmark a single save or a whole directory